gpdowney/lightweightLSAT/docs/index.md

 Knowledge-based tests are easier to study for.
 On a knowledge-based test, each wrong answer teaches you a concrete lesson you can apply on future tests.
-The more question you do, the more you learn.
+The more questions you do, the more you learn.

 ??? example "Example of a knowledge-based lesson"